ropensci/roweb3/content/blog/2025-05-09-ror/index.md

 The ROR icon, although less striking than the bright green ORCID icon, appears on the CRAN page of the package:

 {{< figure src="vcr-cran.png" alt="Screenshot of the CRAN page of the vcr package.
 Near the names of human authors Scott Chamberlain and Aaron Wolen are small ORCID icons.
-Near the name of the organizational author author rOpenSci is a small ROR icon." >}}
+Near the name of the organizational author rOpenSci is a small ROR icon." >}}

 In 2018 we had reported about tooling for manipulating ORCID.
 This year, we'd like to explain the tooling for including ROR.